tailwindlabs/tailwindcss/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Tailwind CSS!
-Please take a moment to review this document **before submitting a pull request**.

 ## Bug fixes

 If you've found a bug in Tailwind that you'd like to fix, [submit a pull request](https://github.com/tailwindlabs/tailwindcss/pulls) with your changes.
 Include a helpful description of the problem and how your changes address it, and provide tests so we can verify the fix works as expected.